 However, when you consider the size of the company, many complaints are to be expected.
 CarShield says it has sold more than 500,000 plans over the past three years, so the number of complaints on the BBB website is minuscule relative to the number of CarShield customers.

 We’ve shared both a positive and negative review below to provide a more holistic view of the company.

 Positive CarShield Reviews

 Positive CarShield reviews tend to highlight the provider’s customer service and claims processing.

 Excellent service.
 Paid my claims without issue.
 Staff was always courteous and friendly.
 It was worth the investment to have this insurance.
 If you have any kind of major or minor repairs, you will be glad you purchased this service.Edgar K. via BBB

-After performing in-depth research, we believe CarShield is the Most Affordable provider in the extended car warranty industry.
+After performing in-depth research, we named CarShield Most Affordable among extended car warranty providers.
 With over a million contracts sold and $1 billion paid in claims by administrators, CarShield has a track record that makes the company a worthwhile consideration when shopping for an extended car warranty.

 CarShield is the largest vehicle service contract company in the nation and has options for drivers looking for low monthly payments and plans that don’t expire.
 CarShield contracts renew every month, and your vehicle coverage continues even after expensive repairs.
 Many CarShield reviews compliment the company’s great customer service.

 We recommend getting a quote from CarShield to see if the extended warranty company is a good option for you.
 From our experience, the customer service representatives are friendly and will quickly provide you a reasonably priced quote.
 You can also generate a free quote online.